sora-xor/sora-docs/src/establishing-hrmp-channel.md

 To establish communication between your parachain and SORA, you must create HRMP channels that go through the Relay Chain to transfer messages between parachains.

 Remember that HRMP channels usually go in one direction.
 For two-way communication, you'll need to set up another channel going the opposite way.
-Therefore, the following is split in to sub-sections:
+Therefore, the following is split into sub-sections:

 ## Your Parachain to SORA